top of page

 THE RATEPAYER

-There are seven non-profit Community Choice Energy agencies (CCEs) serving all of the Bay Area, dedicated to bringing you 100% renewable electricity, lower rates, and reinvesting directly with community-serving programs.
+There are seven non-profit Community Choice Energy agencies serving all of the Bay Area, dedicated to bringing you clean renewable electricity and lower rates.
+CCEs invest directly in the communities they serve, offering many programs besides the electricity itself, like rebates for electrification, EV charging, workforce training, and more.
+Learn more about CCEs.

-Are you signed up?
-Connect with your community's CCE using the links below, have your monthly energy bill ready, and find the program that's right for your home, school, or business.
-CCEs also offer many customer programs besides the electricity itself, like rebates for electrification, EV charging, and more.
+Are you a customer of your local CCE?
+Probably, but check your utility bill - you'll see a line item for "Generation".
+Connect with your community's CCE using the links below, have your monthly energy bill ready, and find the programs that are right for your home, school, or business.

 Try this: